drfuzzi/INF2009_SoundAnalytics/README_V2.md

 * **Observation:** This is the only scenario where the data traveled to the internet.
 The high accuracy of the final sentence is thanks to the Cloud's massive neural networks.

 ---
+In this section, we will explore various features which can be extracted from speech/audio time series employing the librosa library.
+A [sample code](https://github.com/drfuzzi/INF2009_SoundAnalytics/blob/main/Codes/audio_features.py) which shows how to extract the above features is available for testing.
+---

 **Why this matters for Edge Computing**
 In a real-world scenario (like a smart mirror or a robot), the device doesn't have the battery life to stream audio to the cloud 24/7.
 This code mimics a "Low Power Mode" where the cloud is only engaged when the local processor is "sure" there is something worth transcribing.